We ask for your help in identifying and reporting anything you feel is suspicious, including:

 A dedicated police presence at Bellingham Station

-Bellingham Police Department provides a visible presence at WTA’s Bellingham Station, six days a week.
+Bellingham Police Department provides a visible presence at WTA’s Bellingham Station.
 Officers patrol the concourse and enforce WTA policies.
 These officers interact with riders and others in the community, connecting people with services and assistance.
 Our partnership with Bellingham Police Department increases your safety and the safety of our employees.

 It’s OUR System